Polynomial Log-Marginals and Tweedie's Formula : When Is Bayes Possible?: Empirical Bayes and compound decision

 \textbf{SURE:} Tweedie's formula is also related to the Stein's unbiased risk estimation \citep[SURE][]{stein1981estimation} framework for achieving a finite sample unbiased estimate of the prediction risk.
 For the normal means model, $\y \sim \NormRV(\bmu, \sigma^2 I)$, with predictions denoted by $\hat{\y}$, the SURE for total prediction error is: $\vectornorm{\hat{\y}-\y}^2 + 2 \sigma^2 \sum_{i=1}^{n}\dd{}{y_i}{\hat{y}_i}$. \citet{bhadra2019prediction} show that the SURE framework can be extended to regression by considering the singular value decomposition of the design matrix, and prove that the gain in predictive accuracy obtained by using the horseshoe prior can be achieved in finite samples, outperforming existing competitors, such as ridge regression and PCR.
 In a recent work, \citet{ghosh2025stein} show that taking $h(y)=s_F(y)$ in $\delta(y)= y + h(y)$ yields

-Choosing $F$ to minimize $\mathrm{SURE}(F)$ provides a data-driven approximation to the oracle Bayes rule. \citet{ghosh2025stein} further provide a unified `$g$-modeling' \citep{efron2014two} view showing that minimizing Stein's unbiased risk estimate is equivalent (up to a constant) to Hyv\'arinen's score matching \citep{hyvarinen2005estimation} for learning the prior, and establishes near-parametric convergence rates for regret/Fisher divergence with oracle inequalities under misspecification. \\
+Choosing $F$ to minimize $\mathrm{SURE}(F)$ provides a data-driven approximation to the oracle Bayes rule. \citet{ghosh2025stein} further provide a unified `$g$-modeling' \citep{efron2014two} view showing that minimizing Stein's unbiased risk estimate is equivalent (up to a constant) to Hyv\'arinen's score matching \citep{hyvarinen2005estimation} for learning the prior, and establishes near-parametric convergence rates for regret/Fisher divergence with oracle inequalities under misspecification.
+For a comprehensive discussion of empirical Bayes and the Tweedie--Eddington formula, we refer readers to the lecture notes by Ignatiadis and Sen \citep{ignatiadis_sen_empirical_bayes_2025}.